FrancesCoronel/personal-website-v3/content/podcast/format.md

 The questions I will ask will be something along the lines of this:

-- What's your story?
+- What’s your story?
+- What are you currently doing?
+- Where is your family from?
+- What was your favorite part about growing up?
+- What do you like to do for fun?
+What are you passionate about outside of work/school?
+- What experiences drew you to the field of technology?
-- As a minority women in tech, what challenges or obstacles have you faced within the tech industry?
+- As a minority woman in tech, what challenges or obstacles have you faced within the tech industry?
 - What groups, strategies or tools have you used to overcome those obstacles?
 - If you were a white man in tech, what do you think would be easier for you to deal with (if anything)?
 - If you could give any advice to your younger self as you were starting out, what would it be?
 - What do you think can be done to create a safer space for us?
+- If you were in a position of power at a tech company, what’s the first thing you would do to create a more inclusive space?
+- How does your intersectional identity affect how you relate to women in tech groups?
+- What woman inspires you and why?
+- What do they believe that young women need to know/hear/see to consider technology as a career option?
+- How can a more privileged ally help out?
+What can they do to educate themselves better on our issues?
+- Is there anything I left out that you’d like to address?
+- Any call to actions you want to share?

 #### Mini Takeaways